by Carolyn Thomas ♥ @HeartSisters

 Q: Have you been diagnosed with a pregnancy complication and then later heart disease?

-NOTE FROM CAROLYN: I wrote much more about pregnancy complications and other cardiac risk factors unique to women in my book A Woman’s Guide to Living With Heart Disease (Johns Hopkins University Press). ♥
+NOTE FROM CAROLYN: I wrote much more about pregnancy complications and other cardiac risk factors unique to women in my book A Woman’s Guide to Living With Heart Disease (Johns Hopkins University Press).
+You can ask for it at bookstores (please support your local independent bookseller!) or order it online (paperback, hardcover or e-book) at Amazon – or order it directly from my publisher Johns Hopkins University Press (use their code HTWN to save 30% off the list price).♥

-.UPDATE, June 27, 2018: I was thrilled to be invited by OB-GYN Dr. Graeme Smith to share my patient perspective at the 74th annual Clinical and Scientific Conference of The Society of Obstetricians and Gynaecologists of Canada (SOGC) in Victoria, BC.
+.UPDATE, June 27, 2018: I was thrilled to be invited by OB-GYN Dr. Graeme Smith to share my patient perspective at the 74th annual Clinical and Scientific Conference of The Society of Obstetricians and Gynaecologists of Canada (SOGC) in Victoria, BC (where I live).